igor-pcholkin/DataAnonymization/README.md

 ### Running the application

-Application can be started used supplied script: dataprotection.bat for windows or dataprotection.sh for Linux or MacOS.
+Application can be started used supplied script: dp.bat for windows or dp.sh for Linux or MacOS.
 The application requires Java 19 (or newer version), which should be installed separately.
 Upon execution without arguments, the application provides information about available command line arguments.
-At the moment they are the following:
-* ?, -h, --help _display this help message_
+At the moment the application works in 2 modes: "transform" and "detect", each represented by corresponding command and related options:

+* **transform** </br>
+  _anonymize database_
+  * -tfn, --transformationsFileName=[transformationsFileName] </br>
+  _yaml file describing for each schema/table how each column should be anonymized_
+* **detect** </br>
+  _auto detect what schema tables and columns in a given columns can be anonymized.
+The result is a temporary transformations.yaml file which can be later used with "transform" command._
-* -dbe, --dbEngine=[dbEngine] _one of mysql, oracle, postgresql, db2, jtds, sybase, sqlserver, mariadb, derby, hive, h2, informix_
+  * -dbe, --dbEngine=[dbEngine] </br>
+  _one of mysql, oracle, postgresql, db2, jtds, sybase, sqlserver, mariadb, derby, hive, h2, informix_
-* -dsn, --defaultSchemaName=[defaultSchemaName]               _name to use in case if schema name is missing in DDL schema_
+  * -dsn, --defaultSchemaName=[defaultSchemaName] </br>
+  _name to use in case if schema name is missing in DDL schema_
-* -iid, --ignoreMissingIds                                    _ignore db tables with missing or not detected id columns_
+  * -iid, --ignoreMissingIds </br>
+  _ignore db tables with missing or not detected id columns_
-* -sfn, --schemaFileName=[schemaFileName]                     _ddl schema file name to use for auto-detection of DB table columns which can be anonymized_
+  * -sfn, --schemaFileName=[schemaFileName] </br>
+  _ddl schema file name to use for auto-detection of DB table columns which can be anonymized_
-* -sn, --schemaName=[schemaName]                              _schema name to use for reading metadata from DB and auto-detection of DB table columns which can be anonymized_
+  * -sn, --schemaName=[schemaName] </br>
+  _schema name to use for reading metadata from DB and auto-detection of DB table columns which can be anonymized_
-* -tfn, --transformationsFileName=[transformationsFileName]   _yaml file describing for each schema/table how each
-  column should be anonymized_

 ### Configuration

-conf/application.properties file should be used to set up DB connection URL and credentials.
+* **conf/application.properties** file should be used to set up DB connection URL and credentials.
-This (the only) DB will be used for anonymization and data analysis.
+This (the only) DB will be used for anonymization and data analysis. <br/>
+* **AnonymizerTable.java** - for registering a custom anonymizer <br/>
+* **columnToAnonymizer.properties** file is used when adding new anonymizer and using it for auto-detection of columns in database for anonymization.

 ### Use cases

 **1a.** Auto-detect data eligible for anonymization using supplied DDL schema file:

-`./dataprotection.sh -dbe mysql -dsn test -sfn schema.sql -iid`
+`./dp.sh detect -dbe mysql -dsn test -sfn schema.sql -iid`

 - it will automatically identify database columns in the schema that likely require anonymization.
 Subsequently, it will generate a transformation.yaml file, which can be further refined through post-processing (manual editing) and subsequently utilized for actual anonymization.